salesforce/storm-dynamic-spout/README.md

 ## Optional Interfaces for Overachievers
 ### [PersistenceManager](src/main/java/com/salesforce/storm/spout/sideline/persistence/PersistenceManager.java)
-This interface dictates how and where metadata gets stored such that it lives between topology re-deploys.
+This interface dictates how and where metadata gets stored such that it lives between topology deploys.
 In an attempt to decouple this data storage layer from the spout, we have this interface.
 Currently we have one implementation backed by Zookeeper.